PHI-base/phi4pipeline/src/phi4pipeline/metadata/readme_template.md

 This PHI-base dataset is a Frictionless Data Package containing an export of the PHI-base database in CSV format (comma-separated values).
-The current version, {version}, contains information from {n_pubs}
+The current version, {version}, contains the following information:

-publications, covering {n_interactions} pathogen–host interactions and
+{data_stats_table}
-{n_pathogen_genes} pathogen genes across {n_pathogens} pathogen species and {n_hosts} host species.

 Amino acid sequences for each gene in PHI-base are included as a supplementary FASTA file.

 ## Data contents